AppleDev879/Int-to-English/README.md

 # Int-to-English
-Takes an integer as input and outputs the integer in English.
 Maximum unit is the centillion.